SethmiDanoshi/Book_review_FrontEnd/README.md

 # Book Review Frontend

 This is a React single-page application (SPA) for managing book reviews.
-It communicates with a Spring Boot backend.
+It communicates with a Node.js backend.

 ## Features